©2020 William A. Lasher

 “Were they cannibals?”
 Rebekah backed away from the entryway.

-Kurniawan nodded his head gravely, “Yes, the Dayak ate human meat.
+Kurniawan nodded his head gravely.
+“Yes, the Dayak ate human meat.
 Any outsider who ventured into their territory was quickly killed.
-The severed heads were presented to the tribal leader as proof of their loyalty and as a sign of manhood.”
+The severed heads were presented to the tribal leader as proof of loyalty and as a sign of manhood.”

 “They were enemies of the Morpurgos?” said Kristin who had moved away from the doorway too after getting a look inside.